FAQ - COVID-19 studies

-After the end of the pandemic situation or at the request of the Federal Office, a final summary report on all measures taken as a result of the pandemic situation should be submitted as a single substantial amendment.
-This amendment also serves to formally conclude all changes made as an urgently required safety measure and to restore the study to its initial state, if possible.
+After the end of the pandemic situation, before the end of the study or at the request of the Federal Office, a final summary report on all measures taken as aresult of the pandemic situation must be submitted as a one-time substantial amendment.
+This amendment serves as the formal conclusion of all changes taken as safety measures and their evaluation by the sponsor.

-In this report, please describe all amendments, urgent safety measures and any other changes (e.g. changes to the monitoring).
-It shall be stated whether the measures are maintained or withdrawn.
-The measures are to be evaluated in terms of their success, and the study as a whole is to be evaluated in terms of its integrity.
+In this report, please describe all amendments, urgent security measures and any other changes (e.g. changes in monitoring).
+It should be stated whether the measures are maintained or withdrawn.
+The measures should be evaluated in terms of their success, and the study as a whole should to be evaluated in terms of its integrity.

-Studies for which no measures other than a halt and restart of recruitment have been taken shall be excluded.
+Only studies for which no measures other than a stop and a restart of recruitment ("recruitment pause") have been taken shall be excluded.